spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 ## Install Utils
 Util functions used for installing corpora onto remote servers.

 ### install_directory()
+Rsync every file from a local directory to a target host.
+The target path is extracted from filenames by replacing "#" with "/".

+**Arguments:**
+- `host`: The remote host to install to.
+- `directory`: The directory to sync.

 ### install_file()
+Rsync a file to a target host.

+**Arguments:**
+- `host`: The remote host to install to.
+- `local_file`: Path to the local file to sync.
+- `remote_file`: The name of the resulting file on the remote host.

 ### install_mysql()
+Insert tables and data from local SQL-file to remote MySQL database.

+**Arguments:**
+- `host`: The remote host to install to.
+- `db_name`: Name of the remote database.
+- `sqlfile`: Path to a local SQL file, or multiple paths separated by whitespaces.

+### install_mysql_dump()
+Copy selected tables (including data) from local to remote MySQL database.

+**Arguments:**
+- `host`: The remote host to install to.
+- `db_name`: Name of the remote database.
+- `tables`: Names of SQL tables to be copied separated by whitespaces.

 ## System Utils
+Util functions related to staring and stopping processes, creating directories etc.

 ### call_binary()
+Call a binary with `arguments` and `stdin` and return a pair `(stdout, stderr)`.

+**Arguments:**
+- `name`: Name of the binary call.
+- `arguments`: Arguments to pass to the call.
+Defaults to `()`.
+- `stdin`: Stdin input to pass to the call.
+Defaults to `""`.
+- `raw_command`: Don't use this unless you really have to!
+String holding the raw command that will be executed through the shell.
+Defaults to `None`.
+- `search_paths`: List of paths where to look for the binary `name`, in addition to the environment variable PATH.
+  Defaults to `()`.
+- `encoding`: Encoding to use for `stdin`.
+Defaults to `None`.
+- `verbose`: If set to `True` pipes all stderr output from the subprocess to stderr in the terminal, and an empty string is returned as the stderr component.
+Defaults to `False`.
+- `use_shell`: Don't use this unless you really have to!
+If set to `True` the binary will be executed through the shell.
+  Defaults to `False`.
+Is automatically set to `True` when using `raw_command`.
+- `allow_error`: If set to `False` an exeption is raised if stderr is not empty and stderr and stdout will be logged.
+  Defaults to `False`.
+- `return_command`: If set to `True` the process is returned.
+Defaults to `False`.

 ### call_java()
+Call Java with a jar file, command line arguments and stdin.
+Returns a pair `(stdout, stderr)`.

+**Arguments:**
+- `jar`: The name of the jar file to call.
+- `arguments`: Arguments to pass to the call.
+Defaults to `()`.
+- `options`: List of Java options to pass to the call.
+Defaults to `[]`,
+- `stdin`: Stdin input to pass to the call.
+Defaults to `""`.
+- `search_paths`: List of paths where to look for the binary `name`, in addition to the environment variable PATH.
+  Defaults to `()`.
+- `encoding`: Encoding to use for `stdin`.
+Defaults to `None`.
+- `verbose`: If set to `True` pipes all stderr output from the subprocess to stderr in the terminal, and an empty string is returned as the stderr component.
+Defaults to `False`.
+- `return_command`: If set to `True` the process is returned.
+Defaults to `False`.

 ### clear_directory()
+Create a new empty directory.
+Remove it's contents if it already exists.

+**Arguments:**
+- `path`: Path to the directory to be created.

 ### find_binary()
+Search for the binary for a program.
+Returns the path to binary, or `None` if not found.

+**Arguments:**
+- `name`: Name of the binary, either a string or a list of strings with alternative names.
+- `search_paths`: List of paths where to look, in addition to the environment variable PATH.
+- `executable`: Set to `False` to not fail when binary is not executable.
+Defaults to `True`.
+- `allow_dir`: Set to `True` to allow the target to be a directory instead of a file.
+Defaults to `False`.
+- `raise_error`: If set to `True` raises error if binary could not be found.
+Defaults to `False`.

 ### kill_process()
+Kill a process, and ignore the error if it is already dead.

+**Arguments:**
+- `process`: The process to be killed.

 ### rsync()
+Transfer files and/or directories using rsync.
+When syncing directories, extraneous files in destination dirs are deleted.

+**Arguments:**
+- `local`: Path to a local file or directory.
+- `host`: The remote host to rsync to.
+- `remote`: Path on the remote host to rsync to.
+Defaults to `None`.
+If not provided, the path will be the same as on the local machine.

 ## Tagsets